 Concussions are becoming a pretty common injury and a big topic of discussion lately.
-If you’ve ever had one you know it’s no fun – and the more we study this intracranial phenomenon we start to understand how complex and intricate the brain really is.
+If you’ve ever had a concussion you know it’s no fun – and the more we study this intracranial phenomenon we start to understand how complex and intricate the brain really is.

-Generally we think the brain is pretty well protected – after all, it sits encased in the skull and it’s pretty hard to break one of those, right?
-Well, the injury doesn’t require breaking the skull, it requires a quick shaking or other simple movement, which rattles the brain inside, causing it to hit against the skull.
+Generally we think the brain is pretty well protected.
+After all, it sits encased in the skull (It’s pretty hard to break one of those, right?).
+Getting a concussion doesn’t require breaking the skull, but instead requires a quick shaking or other simple movement.
+The brain rattles inside causing it to hit against the skull.

 The big talk recently is surrounding sports…football, hockey, lacrosse, soccer – even cheerleading – just to name a few.
 These high-contact sports or sport activities involve players hitting each other or part of the field at high speeds.
 Concussions occur when the upper body and the head are violently shaken – jarring the brain inside the skull as well as cause strains and sprains of the neck, back or other joints.
 Even Pop Warner has decided to incorporate “concussion prevention rules” in June 2012 and include limiting contact to 1/3 of practice time; no head-to-head hits allowed, and tackles must be initiated within a 3-foot zone.
 This will help reduce the amount of concussions, but not eliminate them altogether.